 There’s nothing that shifts culture more than attention.
 As laws change at the state level and contractors and workers start thinking “this relates to me,” there will be pushback against industry norms.
 And it’s not just the workers.
 The media love to find and expose wrongdoings.
 Nobody wants to be the center of the biggest scandal of the year.
 Once again, just ask Volkswagen.

 A mutual expectation of a flat rate for an undetermined number of work hours doesn’t count as compliance.
-Duties and level of pay dictate whether or not someone is eligible for overtime, not tradition.
+Duties and levels of pay dictate whether or not someone is eligible for overtime, not tradition.
 The more the press highlights these points, the more the people talk.
 And the more the people talk, the more the wink and nod approach in the video production industry will come under scrutiny.

 …and money always talks